Charlie's mother is continually getting him out of trouble.

 Categories: Comedy, Drama, Teenagers.

-ChucksConnection Rating: 3 chucks rating (2 and 1/2 chucks for the movie + 1/2 for the cinemaphotography) MPAA Rating: R
+ChucksConnection Rating: (2 and 1/2 chucks for the movie + 1/2 for the cinemaphotography) MPAA Rating: R